16 best websites for design inspiration in 2025

 Digital China University website.
 Illustration of people in an open concept officeo

 The design team behind Xtudio’s Digital China University uses Webflow to take web design to the next level.
-As a result, not only is this one of the best websites on the internet, but its aesthetic, UX, UI, and market value are beyond exceptional.
+As a result, it’s a remarkable source of design inspiration, boasting an impressive aesthetic, UI, UX, and market value.

 By transforming the graphic design from a brochure illustration into an engaging web design, Xtudio demonstrates its creative ingenuity and imaginative charm.
 The design team behind Digital China University’s website shows web designers that any design is possible with the proper CMS and web builder, with no need for code.